-The Southern Africa Tourism Services Association (SATSA) offers a comprehensive training for tour operators, in response to the demand of the market.
+The Southern Africa Tourism Services Association (SATSA) offers comprehensive training for tour operators.
 This course is open to anyone and you do not have to be a SATSA member to participate.
 By Lin Smith.

 Tour Operators Course

-The purpose of this highly specialised course is to provide an introduction to the business of Tour Operating and equip the candidate with a skill for self employment and the sustainability thereof; to create and promote entrepreneurship; to ultimately contribute towards job creation and the sustainability of small and medium-sized businesses and to provide information on all the initiatives available to help.
-The course covers topics from analysing the tourism product, classifying tourists to company terms and conditions.
+The purpose of this highly specialised course is to provide an introduction to the business of Tour Operating and to equip candidates with the skills for self-employment and the sustainability thereof; to create and promote entrepreneurship; to ultimately contribute towards job creation and the sustainability of small and medium-sized businesses; and to provide information on all the initiatives available.
+The course covers topics from analysing the tourism product and classifying tourists to company terms and conditions.
 There are several modules, which are covered over the five full days of study.

 Setting up a new business or growing an existing one

-Many people were carried away with the hype around the 2010 FIFA Soccer World Cup, going to the great expense of purchasing vehicles and then not knowing where to start.
-Some even ended up falling prey to repossession!
+Many people were carried away with the hype around South Africa hosting the 2010 FIFA Soccer World Cup, going to

 The SATSA course assists candidates to become aware of their responsibilities, optimising the use of resources available to them and co-ordinating their efforts in order to maximise productivity and job satisfaction.